Content Marketing vs. Inbound Marketing: How They Work Together

 What is content marketing?
 What is inbound marketing?
-When should you use one over the other?
+And when should you use one over the other?

 Inbound marketing refers to a methodology that attracts customers, luring them in with valuable content and experiences tailored specifically to their needs and likes.
-Inbound marketing is the opposite of outbound marketing – which is the nice name given to un-targeted ads which blast audience with content they don’t always want.
-Instead of trying to appeal to anyone and everyone, inbound marketing is highly personalized, and aims to forge and strengthen connections with new and existing customers.
+It’s the opposite of outbound marketing, which relies on broad, untargeted ads that reach anyone and everyone.

 Content marketing can be a part of an outbound marketing strategy, but it functions much better as part of an inbound marketing strategy.
-By creating and sharing content you know your customers will love, you’ll build authority, grow engagement, and lock in their loyalty.
+When done right, it builds authority, boosts engagement, and strengthens customer loyalty.

 What is inbound marketing?

-Inbound marketing makes it easier for customers to find you through social media, search engines, and from word of mouth because your content is naturally providing answers that they’re looking for.
+Inbound marketing makes it quicker for customers to find you through social media, search engines, and word of mouth because your content naturally provides answers that they’re looking for.

 - Blogs